 When people notice black flies in the house, they are often referring to larger species.
 Unlike the common small housefly, these flies are more noticeable because of their size and slower movement:

 - Cluster Flies: These flies are slightly larger than the average housefly and are dark gray or black.
-They usually enter homes during the fall as they look for warm places to overwinter.
+They usually enter homes during the autumn as they look for warm places to overwinter.
+If you’re noticing particularly big black flies that are sluggish in their movements, this is likely your culprit.

 - Drain Flies: These flies breed in standing water or organic matter in drains, which is why you may see them in kitchens or bathrooms.